huseyincenik/looker_studio/README.md

 2. Sign in with your Google account.
 3. Import the datasets provided in this repository.
 4. Start building or analyzing the dashboards.
 ---

-## 📌 Featured Dashboards

-- [Sales Dashboard](https://lookerstudio.google.com/s/lL-...) - Visualizes sales performance with dynamic charts and filters.
-- [Marketing Analytics Dashboard](#) - Analyze marketing campaigns and customer engagement.

-> More dashboards and projects will be added regularly!

----

 ## 📈 Why Use Looker Studio?